How to File an Appeal

 If you have a Medicare Advantage plan, you have some additional Medicare rights.
 If you are concerned that you cannot get the care you need, you have the right to appeal to the Medicare Advantage plan.
 You can appeal things like denials for:

 - Approval for tests (like x-rays or blood tests); and

 - Payment of a bill.

-The HMO has information about how to start the appeal process.
-A Medicare beneficiary who feels he or she may get worse by waiting too long can ask for an expedited appeal.
-This means the HMO must make a decision about the appeal within three calendar days.
-If you need this faster review, ask your HMO for an “expedited appeal.”
+The Medicare Advantage plan has information about how to start the appeal process.
+If you feel you may get worse by waiting too long, you can ask for an expedited appeal.
+This means the Medicare Advantage plan must make a decision about the appeal within three calendar days.
+If you need this faster review, ask your Medicare Advantage plan for an “expedited appeal.”

-For additional information about asking for medical records, please click here.
+For additional information about asking for medical records, please complete a Medical Record Request Form.